Project Dialogue Vol.3: Definition of Botong: Now Here is Nowhere (2016)

 DSC1922.jpg

 Game World's Best, 2016, wood block, trophy symbol, chess clock, monitor, variable dimensions. (player.
-Taehui, Kim) _MCAB Collection
+Taehui, Kim), MCAB Collection

 At the very end visitors come to Game World’s Best (2016) a tower that falls just short of the ceiling, and appears to be the end of a two-person Jenga game* that has gone a few rounds using wooden block pieces with various trophy symbols attached to them.
 This piece can be paired with World’s Best installed in the Mezzanine area, both criticizing the characteristically Korean obsession of coming in first place born out of an excessively competitive ranking culture.